-- what digital images and cartographic resources are available within the HER which could potentially be used for DBA, subject to appropriate copyright and licence arrangements (eg. scanned tithe maps, aerial photographs) - if there are any other DBAs for the study area or adjacent areas that are available or being produced - the sources that may have been already used by the HER as part of any HER appraisal for the development or land-use change that DBA aims to address. - 3.3.9 Unless access is restricted the archaeologist undertaking desk-based assessment should visit the study area in order to assess its character, identify visible historic features and assess possible factors which may affect the survival or condition of known or potential assets.
+- what digital images and cartographic resources are available within the HER that could potentially be used for DBA, subject to appropriate copyright and licence arrangements (eg scanned tithe maps, aerial photographs) - whether there are any other DBAs for the study area or adjacent areas that are available or being produced - the sources that may have been already used by the HER as part of any HER appraisal for the development or land-use change that DBA aims to address. - 3.3.9 Unless access is restricted, the archaeologist undertaking desk-based assessment should visit the study area in order to assess its character, identify visible historic features and assess possible factors that may affect the survival or condition of known or potential assets.
 All assessments should include an explicit statement as to whether or not a visit has taken place and, if so, a description of the procedures used and any constraints to observation encountered. - 3.3.10Health and Safety regulations and requirements cannot be ignored no matter how imperative the need to record archaeological information; hence Health and Safety will take priority over archaeological matters.
 All archaeologists undertaking fieldwork (eg a site visit) must do so under a defined Health and Safety policy.
 Archaeologists undertaking fieldwork must observe safe working practices; the Health and Safety arrangements must be agreed and understood by all relevant parties before work commences.
-Risk assessments must be carried out and documented for every field project, in accordance with the Management of Health and Safety at Work Regulations 1992. - 3.3.11All equipment must be suitable for the purpose and in sound condition and comply with Health and Safety Executive recommendations.
-It should be noted that diving equipment in particular is subject to statutory controls under the Diving Operations at Work Regulations, over and above suitability for purpose and sound condition.
+Risk assessments must be carried out and documented for every field project, in accordance with the Management of Health and Safety at Work Regulations 1992.

-3.3.12The archaeologist undertaking desk-based assessment should ensure that he or she has adequate insurance policies, public and employer's liability, and some relevant form of civil liability indemnity or professional indemnity.
+- 3.3.11All equipment must be suitable for the purpose and in sound condition and comply with Health and Safety Executive recommendations.
+It should be noted that diving equipment in particular is subject to statutory controls under the Diving Operations at Work Regulations, over and above suitability for purpose and sound condition. - 3.3.12The archaeologist undertaking desk-based assessment should ensure that he or she has adequate insurance policies, public and employer's liability cover, and some relevant form of civil liability indemnity or professional indemnity.

-3.4 Assessing significance
+3.4 Assessment of significance

-- 3.4.1 An assessment of the significance of historic assets should include consideration, in England, of the archaeological, historic, architectural and artistic interests pertaining to the heritage asset, their significance, and the extent to which that significance relates to different elements of the asset's fabric.
-More information on assessing significance can be found in PPS5 Planning for the Historic Environment: Historic Environment Planning Practice Guide (EH 2010). - 3.4.2 Assessment should include where appropriate evidence of the potential reduction of significance due to truncation or the erosion of deposits, or alterations to buildings, etc. - 3.4.3 Assessment should also identify the potential impact of proposed or predicted changes on the significance of the asset and the opportunities for reducing that impact.
+- 3.4.1 An assessment of the significance of historic assets should include consideration, in England, of the archaeological, historic, architectural and artistic interests pertaining to the heritage asset, their significance, and the extent to which that significance relates to different elements of the asset's fabric. - 3.4.2 Assessment should include where appropriate evidence of the potential reduction of significance due to truncation or the erosion of deposits, alterations to buildings, etc. - 3.4.3 Assessment should also identify the potential impact of proposed or predicted changes on the significance of the asset and the opportunities for reducing that impact.
 It should consider how the significance of the asset might be enhanced, and might suggest how loss of significance of one interest might be offset by enhancing that of another (eg through increased knowledge and public appreciation).